tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 {{% tip %}}

-Using the standard error, you can create confidence intervals (CI) that provide a range of plausible values for the true population parameter.

-For instance, a 95% CI contain the true population parameter with 95% confidence.
+Using the standard error, you can create confidence intervals (CI) that provide a range of plausible values for the true population parameter.For instance, a 95% CI contains the true population parameter with 95% confidence.
 When you re-estimate the model, your estimate will fall in this range in 95% of the cases.

-For large samples: $/beta$ + - 1.96 SE($/beta$)
+For large samples, the CI holds: $/beta$ + - 1.96 SE($/beta$)

 Reporting the 95% CI around the estimated effect is useful.
 Even when the estimate is significant, the uncertainty is still there.
 A CI shows this uncertainty.